Female genital mutilation (FGM) frequently asked questions

-Most governments in countries where FGM is practiced have ratified international conventions and declarations that make provisions for the promotion and protection of the health of women and girls.
+Most governments in countries where female genital mutilation is practiced have ratified international conventions and declarations that make provisions for the promotion and protection of the health of women and girls.
 For example:

 The Universal Declaration of Human Rights proclaims the right of all human beings to live in conditions that enable them to enjoy good health and health care (art.
 25).
-Adopted by the General Assembly of the United Nations on 10 December 1948, the Universal Declaration of Human Rights has five articles which together form a basis to condemn FGM: article 2 on discrimination, article 3 concerning the right to security of person, article 5 on cruel, inhuman and degrading treatment, article 12 on privacy, and article 25 on the right to a minimum standard of living (including adequate health care) and protection of motherhood.
+Adopted by the General Assembly of the United Nations on 10 December 1948, the Universal Declaration of Human Rights has five articles which together form a basis to condemn female genital mutilation: Article 2 on discrimination, article 3 concerning the right to security of person, article 5 on cruel, inhuman and degrading treatment, article 12 on privacy and article 25 on the right to a minimum standard of living (including adequate health care) and protection of motherhood.

 The Convention relating to the Status of Refugees defines who is a refugee, what their rights are, and explains the legal obligations of states.
-Those fleeing the threat of FGM qualify for refugee status.
+Those fleeing the threat of female genital mutilation qualify for refugee status.

 The International Covenants on Civil and Political Rights and on Economic, Social and Cultural Rights condemn discrimination on the grounds of sex and recognize the universal right to the highest attainable standard of physical and mental health (art.
 12).

-General recommendation 24 (1999) of the Convention emphasizes that certain cultural or traditional practices, such as FGM, carry a high risk of death and disability and recommends that State parties should ensure laws that prohibit FGM.
+General recommendation 24 (1999) of the Convention emphasizes that certain cultural or traditional practices, such as female genital mutilation, carry a high risk of death and disability and recommends that State parties should ensure laws that prohibit female genital mutilation.

-General recommendation 14 (1990) recommends State parties take appropriate and effective measures to eradicate FGM; to collect and disseminate basic data on traditional practices; to support women's organizations that work for the elimination of harmful practices; to encourage politicians, professionals, religious and community leaders to co-operate in influencing attitudes; to introduce appropriate educational and training programmes; to include appropriate strategies aimed at ending FGM into national health policies; to invite assistance, information and advice from the appropriate organization of the United Nations system; and to include in their reports to the Committee, under articles 10 and 12 of the Convention, information about measures taken to eliminate FGM.
+General recommendation 14 (1990) recommends State parties take appropriate and effective measures to eradicate female genital mutilation; to collect and disseminate basic data on traditional practices; to support women's organizations that work for the elimination of harmful practices; to encourage politicians, professionals, religious and community leaders to co-operate in influencing attitudes; to introduce appropriate educational and training programmes; to include appropriate strategies aimed at ending female genital mutilation into national health policies; to invite assistance, information and advice from the appropriate organization of the United Nations system; and to include in their reports to the Committee, under articles 10 and 12 of the Convention, information about measures taken to eliminate female genital mutilation.

 The Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment was adopted and opened for signature, ratification and accession by General Assembly resolution 39/46 (entered into force in 1990).
-The Committee against Torture clearly states in General Comment No. 2 that FGM falls within its mandate.
-The UN Special Rapporteur on violence against women and the UN Special Rapporteur on torture have both recognized that FGM can amount to torture under this Convention.
+The Committee against Torture clearly states in General Comment No. 2 that female genital mutilation falls within its mandate.
+The UN Special Rapporteur on violence against women and the UN Special Rapporteur on torture have both recognized that female genital mutilation can amount to torture under this Convention.

 The Convention on the Rights of the Child protects against all forms of mental and physical violence and maltreatment (art 19.1); calls for freedom from torture or cruel, inhuman or degrading treatment (art 37a); and requires States to take all effective and appropriate measures to abolish traditional practices prejudicial to the health of children (art 24.3).

-The Vienna Declaration and the Programme of Action of the World Conference on Human Rights expanded the international human rights agenda to include gender-based violence, including FGM.
+The Vienna Declaration and the Programme of Action of the World Conference on Human Rights expanded the international human rights agenda to include gender-based violence, including female genital mutilation.

 The Platform for Action of the Fourth World Conference on Women urges governments, international organizations and non-governmental groups to develop policies and programmes to eliminate all forms of discrimination against girls, including female genital cutting.

-The Banjul Declaration condemns FGM and demands its elimination.
+The Banjul Declaration condemns female genital mutilation and demands its elimination.

-The United Nations Social, Humanitarian and Cultural Committee approved a resolution that calls upon States to implement national legislation and policies that prohibit traditional or customary practices that damage the health of women and girls, including FGM.
+The United Nations Social, Humanitarian and Cultural Committee approved a resolution that calls upon States to implement national legislation and policies that prohibit traditional or customary practices that damage the health of women and girls, including female genital mutilation.

-The Ouagadougou Declaration of the Regional Workshop on the Fight against Female Genital Mutilation calls for networks and mechanisms to combat FGM.
+The Ouagadougou Declaration of the Regional Workshop on the Fight against Female Genital Mutilation calls for networks and mechanisms to combat female genital mutilation.

 Key Actions for the Further Implementation of the Programme of Action of the International Conference on Population and Development calls for governments to promote the human rights of women and girls and ensure their freedom from coercion, discrimination and violence, including harmful practices.
 It also calls for governments to ensure health providers are knowledgeable and trained to serve clients who have been subjected to harmful practices.

-Further Actions and Initiatives to Implement the Beijing Declaration and Platform for Action recognizes the progress made in national efforts to ban FGM, and points out that discriminatory attitudes and norms continue to make girls and women vulnerable to gender-based violence, including FGM.
+Further Actions and Initiatives to Implement the Beijing Declaration and Platform for Action recognizes the progress made in national efforts to ban female genital mutilation, and points out that discriminatory attitudes and norms continue to make girls and women vulnerable to gender-based violence, including female genital mutilation.
 It calls for governments to combat and eliminate violence against women.

-The European Parliament adopted a resolution on female genital mutilation calling for measures to protect survivors of the practice and urging member states to recognize the right to asylum for women and girls at risk of being subject to FGM.
+The European Parliament adopted a resolution on female genital mutilation calling for measures to protect survivors of the practice and urging member states to recognize the right to asylum for women and girls at risk of being subject to female genital mutilation.

-Commission of the Status of Women passed Resolution 54/7 on ending FGM .
+Commission of the Status of Women passed Resolution 54/7 on ending female genital mutilation.

-The Fifty-sixth session of the Commission on the Status of Women approved a draft decision, “Ending female genital mutilation.”
-(E/CN.6/2012/L.1) The Secretary-General released a report, “Ending Female Genital Mutilation” summarizing progress made on the implementation of 2010 CSW resolution 54/7.
+The Fifty-sixth session of the Commission on the Status of Women approved a draft decision, “Ending female genital mutilation”.
+(E/CN.6/2012/L.1) The Secretary-General released a report, “Ending Female Genital Mutilation”, which summarized progress made on the implementation of 2010 CSW resolution 54/7.

 European Parliament Resolution of 14 June 2012 focused on ending female genital mutilation.

-The United Nations General Assembly passed The Girl Child Resolution (62/140), stating it was “deeply concerned … that female genital mutilation is an irreparable, irreversible harmful practice.”
-The Secretary-General’s Report on the Girl Child also included a special emphasis on FGM (A/64/315, 2009 and A/66/257, 2012).
+The United Nations General Assembly passed The Girl Child Resolution (62/140), stating it was “deeply concerned … that female genital mutilation is an irreparable, irreversible harmful practice”.
+The Secretary-General’s Report on the Girl Child also included a special emphasis on female genital mutilation (A/64/315, 2009 and A/66/257, 2012).